pyecharts/jupyter-echarts/readme.md

 ## License

-This bunding code is MIT license
+This bundling code is MIT license
 The echarts libraries are under BSD-3 license of Baidu Inc.

+The city maps